Europe’s Software Challenge — and how to overcome it

 How does having so many languages in Europe make it tricky to design and market software products effectively?

-Localization as a Core Challenge
+Localization as a core challenge

 Research shows that a lot of global companies (nearly 70% of US enterprises, many operating internationally) face unexpected operational challenges daily because of language barriers.
-55 This problem is probably even bigger for European companies working within the continent’s diverse language landscape.
+This problem is probably even bigger for European companies working within the continent’s diverse language landscape.
 Specific issues can include fuzzy language, different interpretations of terms based on people’s backgrounds, and having multiple terms for the same concept, which leads to confusion.
-58

 What can we learn from European software successes like Spotify or SAP, and what went wrong with big failures like Nokia or Wirecard?